Small Business Planning

 The Top 10 Alarming Reasons Why Franchises Fail

-Franchising can be a lucrative business opportunity for those seeking an exciting new career.
+Franchising can be a lucrative business opportunity for those seeking an exciting extension of your business.
 However, if you’re looking to franchise your business or become a franchisee, it’s essential to go into the process thoroughly equipped with knowledge of why franchises fail.

-Often it’s a combination of missteps on the part of the franchisor and the franchisee that lead to a franchise’s demise.
-By learning why franchises fail, you can guard against some of the most common pitfalls.
+Often, a combination of missteps between the franchisor and the franchisee leads to a franchise’s demise.
+You can guard against some of the most common pitfalls by learning why franchises fail.

 Why do Some Franchises Fail?